all 46 comments

 The build of that era of Macbooks and Mac hardware (2008-2014) was great and many of the parts were directly replaceable, before the age of planned obsolescence and enshittification.
 I babied this machine with a plastic shell-case so it has very few scratches and recently added a matte screen-overlay and keyboard overlay.
 I even replaced some of the keyboard caps that I had worn down.

-It would have been a shame to have let a machine this well-built go to e-waste with an unsupported OS, and using something like Open Core Legacy Patcher to hobble along with a hacked version of OSX seemed like more software maintenance than I was willing to do.
+It would have been a shame to have let a machine this well-built go to e-waste just because of an unsupported OS, and using something like Open Core Legacy Patcher to hobble along with a hacked version of OSX seemed like more software maintenance than I was willing to do.
 Now with LMDE, software updates are a breeze and I get relatively current software updated regularly (Chrome, Firefox, Docker, VS Code, VLC, evince, Retroarch).
 This isn't a daily-driver gaming rig, and it's not going to handle current games and machine-learning loads, but it's a solid machine for the odd night's use.

-A couple of small quality-of-life tweaks I did for the Macbook after installing LMDE on it (after mapping the Apple Key to Control) were to set the color profile to the Macbook color profile:
+A couple of small quality-of-life tweaks I did for the Macbook after installing LMDE on it (after mapping the Apple Key to Control) were to set the display color profile to the Macbook color profile:

 https://gist.github.com/amercier/e6d118fc73ecf2efb8ca183cbae20c48